sploders101/mediacorral/readme.md

 collection, supporting automated ripping, identification, cataloging, and disaster recovery.

+## Todo

+[x] Rewrite backend in Go to avoid Rust's unfortunate async scaling complexities [ ] Add Ollama-based AI chat to ask questions about rip jobs & subtitles
+  * This will assist in scenarios when little information is available for matching [ ] Use whisper-rs to generate subtitles for analysis when there aren't any [ ] Add precalculated AI matching recommendations
+[ ] Add rudimentary streaming capability (just good enough for identification) [ ] Add mkvtoolnix-based chapter splitting feature for master tracks [ ] Add transcoding support to decrease file sizes (without losing disaster recovery info) [ ] Add ahead-of-time upscaling for high-quality video (since some content can only be purchased in low resolution)

 ## Preamble

 Managing an ethically-obtained media collection is hard.
 Like, REALLY hard.